arunvel-01/to-do-list-webapp/README.md

 # To-Do List Web App

-This is a simple to-do list web application built using HTML, CSS, and JavaScript.
+This is a simple to-do list web application built using HTML, CSS,javascript,node and mongodb.

 ## Features

-- Add tasks with due dates.
+- Add tasks with dates.
-- Mark tasks as completed.
 - Delete tasks.
-- Filter tasks by status (All, Active, Completed).
-- Local storage to persist tasks between sessions.
+- MongoDB database to store tasks and user data.
+- Seperate tasks by add title to the task list.
+- Accessible anywhere in the world.

 ## Live Demo